bit-bots/imagetagger/README.md

 + The database settings
 + The UPLOAD\_FS\_GROUP to the id of the group that should access and create the uploaded images

 For the database, postgresql is used.
-Install it by running `sudo apt install postgresql`
+Install it by running `sudo apt install postgresql` on Debian based operating systems.
+A default database cluster is automatically initialized.

-Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`
+Other systems may require different commands to install the package and the database cluster may have to be initialized manually (e.g. using `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`).

 To start the postgresql server, run `sudo systemctl start postgresql.service`.
 If the server should always be started on boot, run `sudo systemctl enable postgresql.service`.